 Results: A total of 486 adult patients sustained 493 operatively treated tibial plateau fractures with 42 patients lost to follow-up.
-Average follow-up was 25.8 months (range, 0.5-93 months).
+Average follow-up was 25.8 months (range, 0.5-93) months).
 29 fractures were associated with compartment syndrome, 55 fractures were open, with 94 fractures having an identified meniscal tear.
 41% of the patients complained of pain at the end of follow-up (n = 183).
 Of the patients who complained of pain, 46% (n = 86) underwent additional surgery to address the complaint, with the majority undergoing hardware removal.
 Radiographic osteoarthritis (OA) was seen in 156 fractures (34%).
 20 patients underwent knee arthroplasty, representing 4.5% of the total population and 13% of the patients with OA.
 Average time to arthroplasty was 26.8 months (range, 4-96 months).
 The most common fracture pattern in these patients (n = 7) was OTA 41-B1.2 (Schatzker IV medial condyle), with an overall average initial maximum depression of 5.4 mm.
-60% of patients requiring knee arthroplasty, the average age was 55.1 years compared to 50.7 years in patients who did not.
+60% of patients requiring knee arthroplasty had meniscal injury identified at their index procedure.
+Of those who underwent arthroplasty, the average age was 55.1 years compared to 50.7 years in patients who did not.
 18 of the patients were treated with total knee arthroplasty and two patients received medial unicompartmental arthroplasty.